ooni/spec/test-descriptions/ooni-mobile-app.md

 # OONI mobile

-The OONI mobile version for Android and iOS can be called **OONI-probe: Test your network**.
+The OONI mobile version for Android and iOS can be called **ooniprobe - Test your network**.

 ## App description (for Android and iOS)